GNStudenko/Cloud-Developer/AWS/AWS-Management.md

 * Collect and monitor log files
 * Set alarms and create triggers to run your AWS resources
 * React to changes in your AWS resources

+## Cloud Formation
+AWS Cloud Formation allows you to model your entire infrastructure in a text file template allowing you to provision AWS resources based on the scripts you write.

+Cloud Formation templates are written using JSON or YAML.

+There is a also a visual designer